 The next thing you'll want to do is check on hardscaping elements and water features.
 You can use a pressure washer, or a bleach solution and a scrub brush, to remove dirt and mildew.
 Just these simple clean-ups will make a big impact on how your yard looks.

 Birds, bees, and butterflies, oh my!
 If you want to enjoy the benefits of pollinators in your yard this spring, then think about how you can make your environment hospitable to them.
 Plants like Lantana, Rudbeckia, and Day Lily will attract butterflies.

 Look for places in your landscape that are bare.
 Maybe they're heavily-traveled, or it just isn't a sunny spot.
 Consider adding hardscaping to these areas to keep them from being unsightly, and to develop a safe and usable space.
-Gravel, landscape block, stone, or mulch can be used to create a nice path through your yard.
+Landscape stone, gravel or shredded bark can be used to create a pretty path through your yard.

-For small projects, large renovations, and maintenance agreements of any size, we’re ready to serve you.Get a custom quote
+For small projects, large renovations, and maintenance agreements for homes and businesses of any size, we’re ready to do an excellent job for you.